schauveau/nas-cmd/CustomQueries.md

   - `name=MyEncryptedShare`
   - `encrypt_key=my_secret_password`

 This is enough to reproduce that 'mount' action.
-Make sure that the share is not mounted and try
+Make sure that the share is not mounted and try the following using your administrator credentials:

 ```
 # nas-cmp.py query /portal/apis/accessControl/share.cgi act=mount name:=MyEncryptedShare encrypt_key:=my_secret_password